Day trading stocks and technical analysis is a scam.

 Day trading will not provide you with freedom or flexibility.
 Instead, you’ll be in front of a computer all day (oftentimes viewing multiple monitors) – and this very unhealthy.

-There is an emotional toll of being a trader, and with day trading, it's worse because you have only a ~0.2% chance of not losing money while day trading.
+There is an emotional toll of being a trader, and with day trading, it's worse because you have only a ~0.2% chance of not losing money while day trading (and those that make money earn less than minimum wage).

-As I've said, I've never seen a successful retail day trader.
+As I've said, I've never seen a successful retail day trader (institutional market makers are profitable by profiting from the bid / ask spread differential).

-The ONLY successful “day traders” I know are institutional “market makers” at investment banks.
+The ONLY successful “day traders” I know are institutional “market makers”.

 In my opinion, Tim Sykes is a fraud.